skgtech/skg-startups-list/README.md

 # SKG Startups List
-A curated list of Startups Companies located in Thessaloniki
+A curated list of Startup Companies located in Thessaloniki

 ## The list
 * Goodvidio (http://goodvid.io)